Brendan Coulter: Playing career

 During his prime, Coulter was regarded as one of the best attackers in Gaelic football.
 He is Ulster's leading Championship goal scorer of all-time.

 He won an Ulster Minor Championship Medal in 1999, and later that year won the All-Ireland Minor Football Championship with Down he scored 1-02 in the All Ireland Final.
 Down manager Pete McGrath selected Coulter to make his debut for the senior team that year, despite his youth.
 He has since become one of Down's key players.
 He has captained Down, and has been described as the team's 'talisman'.

 Coulter was selected to represent Ireland in the International Rules Series five times, in 2003, 2004, 2005, 2006, 2008 and 2010.
 He has also won 4 Railway Cups he has also won U-12, U-14, U-16, Minor and Reserve League and Championship, and also won an All-Ireland Under-16 Football Championship with St Marks Warrenpoint.

-Benny has won 8 county championship with his club Mayobridge and is one of the most iconic players to ever come from the Mourne county.
+Benny has won 8 county championship with his club Mayobridge and is regarded as one of the most iconic players from the Mourne county.

 Coulter has admitted to being targeted by sledging while on the field of play.